TomaszWoloszyn983/westport-travel-guide/README.md

       ![History section](assets/images/readMe/send_button_click_s.jpg)
       ![History section](assets/images/readMe/send_button_reaction_s.jpg)

-      Future feature for this section would be creating a diagram that would collect the user e-mail address for feetback.
+      Future feature for this section would be creating a diagram that would collect the user e-mail address for feedback.